| Statistics, |

 Welcome to Brighton Toy and Model Museum's knowledgebase!

 These pages hold background information on the Museum's collections and exhibits, and relevant background information on the general and social history of toys and toymaking up until around the middle of the C20th.

-These pages are also available on the touchscreen terminals arranged around the museum, and on visitors' own devices via wifi - the knowledgebase currently has over two thousand pages and over three thousand photographs and archive scans, but does not yet attempt to cover the whole of the Museum's collection (which is around ten thousand items).
+These pages are also available on the touchscreen terminals arranged around the museum, and on visitors' own devices via wifi - the knowledgebase currently has over four thousand pages and over four thousand photographs and archive scans, but does not yet attempt to cover the whole of the Museum's collection (which is around ten thousand items).

 Inside the Museum

 - Display areas - our displays and display areas

-- Museum exhibits - the first ~thousand-and-a-half individual display items to be listed.
+- Museum exhibits - the first ~sixteen hundred individual display items to be listed.
 This list is constantly being expanded.